mjwconsult/civicrm-userpayment/README.md

   * coid = Contribution ID
   * cid = Contact ID
   * cs = Checksum (Optional if you don't want the user to need to login first).

+If a contribution linked to a bulk contribution is paid individually it will be removed from the bulk contribution.

 ### Bulk Invoice Form